cognetive/VPC-Flow-Logs-Analytics/README.md

 * It uses state-of-the-art machine learning techniques to find network anomalies.
 * It displays the analytics in a comprehensive manner.

-## Prerequisites
-* IPython Notebook with Python 3
-* Pandas, Tensorflow
-* Flow Logs in IBM format (see description below)

 ## Notebooks List
 | Notebook | Action |
 | -------- | ----------- |